Ultrasonic grating

-An ultrasonic grating is a type of diffraction grating produced by interfering ultrasonic waves in a medium altering the physical properties of the medium, and hence the refractive index, in a grid-like pattern.
+An ultrasonic grating is a type of diffraction grating produced by the interference of ultrasonic waves in a medium, which alters the physical properties of the medium (and hence the refractive index) in a grid-like pattern.
 The term acoustic grating is a more general term that includes operation at audible frequencies.

 An ultrasonic wave is a sound wave at a frequency greater than 20 kHz.
 The human ear cannot recognize ultrasonic waves, but animals such as bats and dogs can.
 Ultrasonic waves can be produced by the piezoelectric effect and magnetostriction.

 Mechanism

 When ultrasonic waves are generated in a liquid in a rectangular vessel, the wave can be reflected from the walls of the vessel.
 These reflected waves are called echoes.
 The direct and reflected waves are superimposed, forming a standing wave.
 The density of the liquid at a node is more than the density at an antinode.
 Hence, the liquid acts as a diffraction grating to a parallel beam of light passed through the liquid at right angles to the wave.

 The diffraction grating formed in this way is analogous to a conventional diffraction grating with lines ruled on a glass plate.
 The less dense antinodes refract light less and are analogous to the transmitting slits of a conventional grating.
 The denser nodes refract light more and are analogous to the opaque part of a conventional grating.